redhat-appdev-practice/website/src/tracks/devops/tekton-pipelines.md

 git clone https://github.com/redhat-appdev-practice/tekton-lab
 ```

-This repo contains a basic Quarkus application that you are welcome to explore but the files we care about live under the `.infra` folder, which contains two subfolders.
-The *chart* folder which contains a helm chart we will use to deploy our application.
-And the *pipeline* folder which contains our pipeline related Kubernetes objects.
+This repository houses a contains Quarkus application that you're encouraged to delve into.
+However, our focus centers on the contents within the .infra directory, encompassing two subdirectories.
+The **chart** folder holds a `Helm chart` designated for our deployment purposes.
+And the **pipeline** which houses the Kubernetes objects directly associated with our pipeline.

 ::: details
-These task are mostly simplified versions of the `ClusterTask` included with Openshift Pipelines.
+The `task` created for this demo are mostly simplified versions of the `ClusterTask` included with Openshift Pipelines.
+The existing `ClusterTask` are good starting points for`

 One thing you may notice that was not covered in the previous lab is the use of `env:` to convert task parameters into environment variables.
 This is a best practice that makes it much easier to test scripts outside of your Kubernetes Cluster.
 :::